cloudflare/hellogopher/README.md

 $ git add vendor/
 ```

-## Using other tools
+## Using editors and other tools

 All the tools used by the Makefile have been vetted and fixed to work out of the box.
-However, most other tools (`gometalinter`, `guru`, maybe your editor, ...) are very likely not to work unless you place the repository in `$GOPATH/src/$IMPORT_PATH`.
+However, most other tools (`gometalinter`, `guru`, ...) and editors are very likely not to work unless you place the repository at `$GOPATH/src/$IMPORT_PATH`.

 ## Why